natmontero98/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of the analysis
-The purpose of this analysis is to analyze Amazon reviews written by members of the paid Amazon Vine program, specifically por Pet Products.
+The purpose of this analysis is to analyze Amazon reviews written by members of the paid Amazon Vine program, specifically for Pet Products.

 ## Results
 VINE REVIEWS SUMMARY TABLE